 Many of the events from March 1969 to June 1974 were taken from upcoming events calendars and ads in the Insider.
 I also have a smattering of other local teen music magazines (see Publications) with some information.

 My friend Ellen Lewis made the great suggestion that I read through back issues of the Minneapolis Spokesman, the newspaper of the city’s African-American community since 1934.
 I started at 1947 and found some phenomenal rhythm & blues shows, mostly taking place at the Labor Temple.

 Will Jones’ column in the Minneapolis Tribune was usually very entertaining and had great info and background.
 Jones retired in 1984 and died in 2004 at the age of 80.

 Interviews with some of the old DJs and radio people brought some fascinating stories about how things came to pass.
-I was able to interview Herb Oscar Anderson, Dick Driscoll, Bill Diehl, Sam Sherwood, John Evans, Bill Armstrong, and Vic Tedesco, and others.
+I was able to interview Herb Oscar Anderson, Dick Driscoll, Bill Diehl, Sam Sherwood, John Evans, Bill Armstrong, Vic Tedesco, and others.

-The Minnesota Daily has most of their issues on line.
-I started looking through them in 1952 but I have a long way to go!
+The Minnesota Daily had most of their issues on line.
+I started looking through them in 1952 but didn’t get very far.

 For a teen perspective there are references to the St. Louis Park High School Echo newspaper.

 My buddy Wayne Elliot Klayman just happened to have a stack of ads for concerts from 1969 to 1972, saving me a ton of time, effort, and quarters!